skbormann/stata-tools/README.md

 * num2base26 - An interface to the *numbase26()* function of Mata.
 Converts a number to a letter.
   Useful when creating Excel tables in Stata

+  # Installation
+  To install the programs, just download them and the corresponding help file and dialog box to your local ado folder